Rishi04k/Netflix-analysis/README.md

 To uncover trends in genres, release years and ratings.

 📁 Dataset

 The dataset used in this project is Netflix Movies.

 Key Columns:

-Title
+- Title

-Poster_Url
+- Poster_Url

-Original_Language
+- Original_Language

-Vote_Average
+- Vote_Average

-Release_year
+- Release_year

-Vote_Count
+- Vote_Count

-Popularity
+- Popularity

-Genre
+- Genre

-Overview
+- Overview

 🛠️ Technologies Used
 This project uses the following libraries:

-Pandas – For data loading, cleaning, and manipulation.
+- Pandas – For data loading, cleaning, and manipulation.

-NumPy – For numerical operations.
+- NumPy – For numerical operations.

-Matplotlib – For plotting static visualizations.
+- Matplotlib – For plotting static visualizations.

-Seaborn – For statistical graphics.
+- Seaborn – For statistical graphics.

-Jupyter Notebook – For creating and running the analysis interactively.
+- Jupyter Notebook – For creating and running the analysis interactively.

 📊 Analysis Performed

-Data cleaning: Handling missing values, formatting dates, and splitting genres.
+- Data cleaning: Handling missing values, formatting dates, and splitting genres.

-Frequency analysis: Most common genres, Popular Genre
+- Frequency analysis: Most common genres, Popular Genre

-Temporal analysis: Number of movies released per year.
+- Temporal analysis: Number of movies released per year.

-Ratings distribution: Distribution of maturity ratings across titles.
+- Ratings distribution: Distribution of maturity ratings across titles.

-Visualization of insights using bar chart and histograph.
+- Visualization of insights using bar chart and histograph.

 📦 Requirements

 Here are the required Python libraries:

-pandas
+1).pandas
-numpy
+2).numpy
-matplotlib
+3).matplotlib
-seaborn
+4).seaborn
-jupyter
+5).jupyter

 You can install them with:

 pip install -r requirements.txt

 📈 Sample Visualizations

 Top 10 genres on Netflix

 Movie count per release year